Young children need to go to the doctor or nurse for a “well-child visit” 7 times between the ages of 1 and 4.

 - Stand up by pulling on a table or chair

-- Walk with help (or on their own)
+- Walk (either with help or on their own)

 - Try to copy animal sounds